Damage control at Pimco after Gross, El-Erian clash

 Pimco's previous structure concentrated nearly all investment strategy decision-making onto the shoulders of Gross and El-Erian.

-However, some former employees said they were skeptical that after the dust has settled much will change at Pimco.
+However, some former employees said they were sceptical that after the dust has settled much will change at Pimco.

 Some investors may not even want change.
 The aggressive culture has yielded high returns: for more than 15 years, Pimco's Total Return Fund posted one of the best results of any bond fund.